tellor-io/TellorDocumentation/docs/UserWalk.md

 Tellor is deployed in mainnet and Rinkeby testnet.
 You can get TRB through several decentralized exchanges.
 For Rinkeby testnet tokens contact us at info@tellor.io.

-Using Tellor requires two actions: 1) incentivize miners to add your data on-chain using "addTip" function 2) read data using the read function in the [UserSetup](./UserSetup.md).
+Using Tellor requires two actions: 1) incentivize miners to add your data on-chain using "addTip" function 2) read data using the read functions in the [UserSetup](./UserSetup.md).

 To view the queue and tip and add tip to a data request go to TellorData at [http://prices.tellorscan.com/](http://prices.tellorscan.com/).